aimeertaylor/Pv3Rs/README.md

 - Reinfection
 - Recrudescence

+The main function `Pv3Rs::compute_posterior` can be used to estimate posterior probabibilities of relapse, reinfection and recrudescence for one or more recurrence using genetic data to update a prior, which is ideally informative (e.g., based on time-to-event information).

-Some features are more general:
+Other features are more general:

 - `Pv3Rs::plot_data` can be used to visualise genetic data for molecular correction regardless of the analytical method (e.g., it could be used to